Policy Number: 189

 a) Cross Appointments (current university faculty)

-Cross appointments are without salary appointments which designate faculty appointments to more than one department, school, or institution with financial support for the position from one unit.
+Cross appointments are without salary appointments which designate faculty appointments to more than one department, school, or institution with financial support for the position from one unit only.
 Cross appointments may be at different ranks reflecting different levels of competency and scholarly achievements in different fields.
 Recommendations for promotion in rank for cross appointed faculty should be made only after consultation among the administrative officials of the departments, schools, or institutions as appropriate, depending on the nature of the appointment.

 b) Non-Employee Faculty Volunteers

-All WOS appointment titles must be used with the prefixes "Adjunct" or "Clinical" (as appropriate) with the following exceptions: WOS appointments may be granted in the titles of professor, associate professor, assistant professor, and instructor when the prospective faculty member is salaried at another component of the UT System within the same city, as in the case of faculty being appointed from The University of Texas M. D. Anderson Cancer Center, or in the case of appointments to emeritus titles.
+All WOS appointment titles for non-employee faculty volunteers must be used with the prefixes "Adjunct" or "Clinical" (as appropriate) with the following exceptions: WOS appointments may be granted in the titles of professor, associate professor, assistant professor, and instructor when the prospective faculty member is salaried at another component of the UT System within the same city, as in the case of faculty being appointed from The University of Texas M. D. Anderson Cancer Center, or in the case of appointments to emeritus titles.

 A person appointed to a faculty position with the rank of instructor, assistant professor, associate professor, or professor or with the title of technical instructor, assistant master technical instructor, associate master technical instructor, or master technical instructor at an institution of the UT System may not, during the term of such appointment, hold a tenured position on the faculty of another educational institution outside the UT System or any of its institutions.